SkyWalking JVM Observability Best Practices¶

 Introduction¶

 JVM is a specification for computing devices.
 It is a virtual computer, short for Java Virtual Machine.
-Java is a highly abstract language that provides features such as automatic memory management, hence the need for this abstraction layer known as JVM.
-JVM runs on top of the operating system to execute Java bytecode, enabling Java to achieve cross-platform compatibility.
+Java is a highly abstract language that provides automatic memory management and other features, hence the abstraction layer of JVM exists.
+JVM runs on top of the operating system to execute Java bytecode, enabling Java to achieve cross-platform capabilities.

-Below, we will briefly introduce the JVM memory structure and threads, then use SkyWalking to collect JVM Metrics data and achieve observability through Guance.
+The following briefly introduces the JVM memory structure and threads, then uses SkyWalking to collect JVM metrics data and observes through Guance.

 JVM Memory Structure¶

-The Java compiler targets only the JVM, generating bytecode files understandable by the JVM.
-The class loader in the JVM loads these bytecodes, which are then executed by the JVM execution engine.
-Throughout the class loading process, JVM uses a segment of space to store data and related information, which is commonly referred to as JVM memory.
+The Java compiler only targets the JVM, generating byte code files understandable by the JVM.
+The class loader in the JVM loads these byte codes, and once loaded, it hands them over to the JVM execution engine for execution.
+During the entire process of class loading, the JVM uses a segment of space to store data and related information.
+This segment of space is commonly referred to as JVM memory.

 According to the JVM specification, JVM memory is divided into: